Rugby Australia

-Rugby Australia Ltd, previously named the Australian Rugby Union Limited and Australian Rugby Football Union Limited, is an Australian company operating the premier rugby union competition in Australia and teams.
+Rugby Australia Ltd, previously named Australian Rugby Union Limited and Australian Rugby Football Union Limited, is an Australian company operating the premier rugby union competition in Australia and teams.
 It has its origins in 1949.
 It is a member of World Rugby.
-Rugby Australia has eight member unions, representing each state and the Australian Northern Territory and Australian Capital Territory.
+Rugby Australia has eight member unions, representing each state and the Northern Territory and Australian Capital Territory.
 It also manages national representative rugby union teams, including the Wallabies and the Wallaroos.

 History

 Until the end of the 1940s, the New South Wales Rugby Union, as the senior rugby organisation in Australia, was responsible for administration of a national representative rugby team, including all tours.
 However, the various state unions agreed that the future of rugby in Australia would be better served by having a national administrative body and so the Australian Rugby Football Union was formed at a conference in Sydney in 1945, acting initially in an advisory capacity only.
 Additional impetus came in 1948 when the International Rugby Football Board invited Australia specifically (rather than a New South Wales representative), to take a seat on the Board.

 The constitution of the Australian Rugby Football Union was ratified on 25 November 1949 at the inaugural council meeting of eleven delegates from the state unions of New South Wales, Queensland, South Australia, Western Australia, Tasmania and Victoria.
-The ACT Rugby Union gained membership in 1972.
-The Northern Territory Rugby Union joined in 1978, initially as an associate union before later being granted membership and voting rights.
+ACT and Southern New South Wales gained membership in 1972.
+Northern Territory joined in 1978, initially as an associate union before later being granted membership and voting rights.

 In 1985 the Australian Rugby Football Union was incorporated as a company (ACN 002 898 544).
 In 1997, it was renamed Australian Rugby Union Limited, known as the ARU and again renamed, in 2017, as Rugby Australia Limited.

 A founding member, the New South Wales Rugby Union, lost two affiliated regional organisations in 2004 when they affiliated to the ACT Rugby Union which became the ACT and Southern NSW Rugby Union.

 Rugby Australia's major sponsor, since 2004, is Qantas.
 Qantas has had official naming rights for the 'Qantas Wallabies'.

 In 2017, the Australian Rugby Union was re-branded Rugby Australia, coinciding with relocating to their new premises in Moore Park, Sydney.

-In July 2021, Rugby Australia announced plans are underway to construct an Australian Rugby Museum.
+In July 2021, Rugby Australia announced plans are underway to construct a Museum deatailing the history of Australian Rugby.
 It will feature items from Wallabies and Wallaroos history along with the provincial history of the sport, dating back to the late 19th century.